-You are discharged from your bankruptcy when you get an order that says you no longer have to pay most of the debts you owe.
+You are discharged from your when you get an order that says you no longer have to pay most of the you owe.
 This means most of your debts will be erased and you will not have to pay any more money to most of your creditors.
 Once you are discharged, your bankruptcy ends.

 For a first bankruptcy, you can be automatically discharged after:

 - 9 months if you do not have to make surplus income payments, or